electric-eloquence/gulp4-run-sequence/README.md

 "__Asynchrony__" refers to when a process runs outside the main execution flow, and the main execution might need a response.
-If it does, it must not block other processes, that don't depend on the response, while it waits.
+If it does, it must not block other processes that don't depend on the response, while it waits.

 JavaScript, and Node.js in particular, are frequently referred to as being "single-threaded".
 In recent years, this has become wholly untrue.
 If you are